xuleimath/website/docs/explainers/proof-system/proof-system-sequence-diagram.md

   - Then, the Prover uses the `PLONK mixing parameters` to generate the `PLONK columns`, interpolates them to form the `PLONK polynomials,` evaluates those polynomials over a larger domain, and commits those evaluations to a Merkle tree (see the [PLONK paper](https://eprint.iacr.org/2019/953.pdf) for details).
   - The Prover sends the Merkle root of each tree to the Verifier.
   - Using these three Merkle roots as an entropy-source, we use Fiat-Shamir to choose a `constraint mixing parameter` $\alpha$, using a SHA-2 CRNG.
-### Validity Polynomials: The Core of the STARK Proof
+### Phase 2: Validating the Trace: the Core of the STARK Proof
 - The Prover uses the `constraint mixing parameter`, the `Trace Polynomials`, and the `Rule Checking Polynomials` to construct a few `Low Degree Validity Polynomials.` The details are as follows:
   - By writing $k$ publicly known `Rule Checking Polynomials`,  $R_0, R_1, ..., R_{k-1}$, in terms of the private `Trace Polynomials`, the Prover generates $k$ `Constraint Polynomials`, $C_j(x)$.
     - The key point about these polynomials is that for each of the $k$ rules and each input $z$ that's associated with the trace, $C_j(z)$ will return 0 if the trace "passes the test," so to speak.